SwissDataScienceCenter/renku/docs/developer/services/api_gateway.rst

   for the different services, therefore allowing clients to access all resources using the same credentials.

+- **Extensibility**:
+  By adapting the mapping in the configration file `endpoints.json`, it is possible to introduce other backend services, specifying the url mapping, authentication/authorization scheme and content translation.
+  Base classes for request/response processing and authentication headers can be extended and if needed, rounds of oauth2 login can be appended to the login workflow for retreiving user tokens.

 - **Confidential client**:
   The gateway serves as the confidential part of the web UI, which is a single page application and can therefore not store client secrets.
 This allows